LiskArchive/lisk-legacy-docs/tutorials/cashback.md

 ## 2. Configure the application

-Next, let's configure the application, to provide basic information about the app we are going to build:
+Next, let's configure the application, to provide basic information about the application we are going to build:

 ```js
 //server/index.js